Google Ads Conversions and Costs Benchmarks

 %

-Overall Google Ads efficiency across Europe currently indicates a stable cost trajectory against a dropping conversion rate as we move through April.
+Overall Google Ads efficiency across Europe currently indicates a stable cost trajectory against a declining conversion rate as we move through mid-May 2026.

 EXECUTIVE SUMMARY